 - 1. Research Objectives - 2.
-Research design plan (basic layout of methodology, noted as the likely and expected approach) - 3.
-Planned timeline, especially major milestones with the client - o Devising measurement instruments (client approval) - Collecting field data/interviews (client assistance) - Any other "process" dates with client involvement where specific data must be furnished - Final presentation(s) to the client in May - 4.
-Communications - Client liaison name and contact information - o Capstone liaison name(s) and contact information - A polite statement of turnaround expectations - 5.
-Deliverables (products to be presented to the client) - Team presentation(s) in May - Written report the first week in May - Other specified materials, if any - 6.
-Research ethics (show sensitivity to the "spirit of IRB") - Note protection of anonymity and confidentiality - Note that all team members will be certified as having completed and passed GW's IRB training program for social and behavioral science research - 7.
+Research design plan (basic layout of methodology, noted as the likely and expected approach)

+- 3. Planned timeline, especially major milestones with the client - o Devising measurement instruments (client approval) - o Collecting field data/interviews (client assistance) - Any other "process" dates with client involvement where specific data must be furnished - o Final presentation(s) to the client in December - 4.
+Communications - o Client liaison name and contact information - o Capstone liaison name(s) and contact information - o A polite statement of turnaround expectations - 5.
+Deliverables (products to be presented to the client) - o Team presentation(s) in December - o Written report the first week in December - o Other specified materials, if any - 6.
+Research ethics (show sensitivity to the "spirit of IRB") - o Note protection of anonymity and confidentiality - Note that all team members will be certified as having completed and passed GW's IRB training program for social and behavioral science research - 7.
 Signatures and dates (for client representative and team)

 After you have received approval for the first draft, you may send it to the client for signature.
 Expect to shuttle the draft agreement between your client and the instructor until you receive approval from the instructor.
 Not graded, but required before you finalize the agreement with the client.
-A signed agreement is due on January 27 (along with other deliverables)
+A signed agreement is due on September 15 (along with other deliverables).